Donor First (DFX): Enhancing Transparency for Donor-Advised Funds

 1. Literature Review

-Reviewed existing literature on donor-advised funds and philanthropy, allowing us to understand the function and context of the giving vehicle we were designing for
+Reviewed existing literature on donor-advised funds and philanthropy, allowing us to understand the problem space

 1. Competitive Analysis

-Researched a wide variety of competitors, including 4 direct competitors, 3 indirect competitors, and 2 companies innovating in the philanthropy space
+Researched 4 direct competitors, 3 indirect competitors, and 2 companies innovating in the philanthropy space

 1. Expert & Stakeholder Interviews

-Discussed our project with a department chair at the Lilly School of Philanthropy to gather more background on the charity perspective, and with stakeholders at Ren to define project success
+Discussed our project with an expert at the Lilly School of Philanthropy and with 4 stakeholders at Ren to define project success

 1. User Interviews

-Interviewed 6 financial advisors who work with donors to manage their DAF and 6 charities who accept DAF funds to understand the varied motivations and respective experiences donors and charities have with DAFs
+Interviewed 6 financial advisors who work with donors to manage their DAF and 6 charities that accept DAF funds to understand experiences of both donors and charities

 Secondary Research Results

-The secondary research we conducted significantly enhanced our understanding of the market and the problem space.
-We were able to gather major findings at each stage that made us much more informed in conducting our primary research.
+Secondary research significantly enhanced our understanding of the market and problem space.
+We were able to gather major findings that made us more informed in conducting our primary research.
 Some of our major takeaways from this phase included:

 Charities